P.J. Washington NBA Preview vs. the Heat

 P.J.
-Washington's Charlotte Hornets take the court versus the Miami Heat at 7:00 PM ET on Monday.
+Washington and the Charlotte Hornets take the court versus the Miami Heat at 7:30 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.